harsha652/Getting-and-Cleaning-Data-Project/CodeBook.md

 all_data - It has all the datasets

-Step5: Create a second, independent tidy data set with the average of each variable, for each activity and each subject averages_data - It is the data set which contains
+Step5: Create a second, independent tidy data set with the average of each variable, for each activity and each subject averages_data - It is the data set which contains average of each variable, for each activity and each subject